agendav/agendav/doc/source/admin/upgrading.rst

 If you are upgrading AgenDAV from 1.x.x, make sure you have the latest 1.x release installed.

-After that, just follow the steps below.
+The just follow the steps below.
+You will also have to update your web server configuration (see :ref:`webserver`).

 .. _filesupgrade: